 Brandenburg Gate: the most recognizable landmark in Berlin

-Walk to the nearby famous landmark in Berlin and snap a photo!
-It will be fun to compare it against any return visit to Berlin.
+Walk to the nearby famous Berlin landmark and snap a photo – it will be fun to compare it against any return visit to Berlin.

-During the Cold War, the Brandenburg Gate stood isolated between East and West Berlin, becoming a powerful symbol of the city’s division.
-After the fall of the Berlin Wall, it is a symbol of unity and peace.
+During the Cold War, the Brandenburg Gate stood isolated between East and West Berlin, but after the fall of the Berlin Wall, it became a symbol of unity and peace.

 Memorial to the Murdered Jews of Europe: a powerful tribute